benspak/builders.to/ENVIRONMENT_SETUP.md

 git a# Environment Setup Guide

-This guide will help you set up the environment variables needed to run LaunchKit locally and in production.
+This guide will help you set up the environment variables needed to run Builders.to locally and in production.

 ## Quick Start